mritunjoyh/bosch-assignment/README.md

 # Evaluation Instruction
 ---
 ## Dataset Evaluation

----
-Once the Docker container is running, you can evaluate the dataset using the provided Streamlit interface.
+Once the Docker container is running, dataset can be evaluated using the provided Streamlit interface.

 ---